iocss/crossass/README.md

 }
 ```

-You cannot specify the order of multiple inheritance and **Sass outputs rulesets in order of the definitions**.
+You cannot specify the order of multiple inheritance and **Sass outputs rulesets in order of the definition**.
-This is a restriction of Sass so **the order of rulesets definition is very important** with Crossass.
+This is a restriction of Sass so **the order of ruleset definition is very important** with Crossass.

 SCSS:
 ```scss